pagefaultgames/pokerogue/MEs-Roadmap-Documentation.md

 - A Pokémon X in player's party can learn Y move
 - A Pokémon X in player's party knows Y move
 - A Pokémon X in player's party has Y ability
+- A Pokémon X in player's party belongs to a pre-defined pool (ie. "Ultrabeasts")

 #### More outcomes (with helper functions)
 - Status one or many Pokémon if your party -- if they can be statused